zhenning/riak_wiki/pages/Riak/Operations/Command-Line-Tools/Command-Line-Tools---search-cmd.md

     clear-schema-cache

-Search stores it's schemas in Riak just like any other object.
+Search stores its schemas in Riak just like any other object.
 However, to avoid the costliness of getting an object each time the schema information is needed it caches the schema object locally on each node.
 If you've modified your schema you'll want to clear this cache in order to make sure the latest